 - ensuring that all emergency exits are properly marked, - ensuring that all fire extinguishers are in good condition, and - ensuring that information on emergency telephone numbers is available.

-Everyone in the Eryk Group must know the emergency plan for his/her workplace.
+Everyone in Eryk must know the emergency plan for his/her workplace.

-10. SERVICE REALISATION
+SERVICE REALISATION

-In the Integrated Management System Manual a flow chart of the Eryk Group services areas (Enclosure 8: "Flow chart") is available.
+In the Integrated Management System Manual a flow chart of Eryk services areas (Enclosure 8: "Flow chart") is available.
 The flow chart describes the processes all the way from the initial customer contact to delivery and invoicing - thus, also covering activities such as procurement and services.